Local Russian TV channel broadcasts rare critical segment about Putin

 Activists who staged protests in Moscow and other big cities in late 2011 and 2012 against his 13-year rule are also often portrayed in a negative light by the state-controlled media.

-The Russian leader is criticised in the print media and the Internet, which the opposition used to organise protests and also airs the independent-minded online TV Dozhd.
+The Russian leader is criticized in the print media and the Internet, which the opposition used to organize protests and also airs the independent-minded online TV Dozhd.

 However, the Moscow Correspondent newspaper closed abruptly after reporting in 2008 that Putin had left his wife Lyudmila to marry Olympic rhythmic gymnast Alina Kabayeva.
 Putin, who denied the report, announced on June 7 their marriage was over.